-For you to enjoy the dance, others must enjoy to dance with you!
+For you to enjoy to dance with others, it helps if others enjoy to dance with you!

 Among the most important factors for how your dancing partner will experience your dance, is how lithe and light you are.
 As dance to a great extent builds on turns, it is important to be able to turn together with your partner in an easy and pleasant manner.
 To achieve this, the posture is very important.

 By adapting your style to the partner you dance with, the dance runs smoother, and becomes more harmonic and enjoyable.
 This is as true for the leader as the follower.

 I believe that a dancer who can adapt to the carriage of the partner and is successful with minimising the resistance of the couple, will be seen as a good and popular dancer.